ROBOTIS-GIT/emanual/docs/en/platform/op/maintenance.md

   ![](/assets/images/platform/op/op_243.jpg)

-  > Notice that all actuators fail except ID 1 (remember that the default values on a new Dynamixel is ID 1 and baud rate 34).
+  > Notice that all actuators fail except ID 1 (remember that the default values on a new DYNAMIXEL is ID 1 and baud rate 34).
 Notice that ID 39 does not appear anymore.
 No need to worry this is because ID 39 does not currently have a specific function in DARWIN-OP and the baud rate of said ID is 1 Mbps; whereas the current baud rate between the CM-730 and and MX-28 is 57600 bps.

 7. go to ID 1 by typing **id 1**
 8. The command prompt will change from ID 200 to ID 1